microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationmoduleresource-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the properties of an [education module resource](../resources/educationmoduleresource.md) associated with a [module](../resources/educationmodule.md).
+Get the properties of a [resource](../resources/educationmoduleresource.md) associated with a [module](../resources/educationmodule.md).
 Only teachers, students, and applications with application permissions can perform this operation.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).